Participation of Patients From Racial, Ethnic Minority Groups in Phase 1 Cancer Drug Development Trials

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Catherine Monk, Ph.D., of Columbia University in New York, is the corresponding author.
+Authors: Peiyin Hung, Ph.D., M.S.P.H., of the University of South Carolina Arnold School of Public Health in Columbia, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.